qdosgit3/llm_textbook/content/docs/the-transformer/full-chapter-1.md

 **1.2 Positional Encoding \- incorporating position related data to word embeddings**

 As a Transformer based LLM processes the aforementioned tokens in parallel, a method is needed to embed the relative positional data of the tokens into vector representations.
-The original Vaswarni et al. (2017) paper proposes using the sine and cosine functions as a means of representing positions, alternately for odd and even positions.
+The original Vaswani et al. (2017) paper proposes using the sine and cosine functions as a means of representing positions, alternately for odd and even positions.

 Positional encodings are then generated via the following functions:
 P(k, 2i)=sin(kn2i/d)